kaidez/javascript-prototype-screencast/scripts/01-script.md

 But if you're learning prototypes for the first time, then I think it's best to learn them the old ways first before moving onto the new ways.
 And just a quick note: ES6 may be using a "class" keyword, but it's still using JS prototypes behind the scenes...it's just abstracting it.

 I should also point out that even though JavaScript doesn't have classes, people talk about the language as if it has them anyway, and I'll be doing that a lot in this screencast.
 That constructor function I just mentioned, for example?
-I'll be referring to it as a class.
+I'll be referring to it as a class along with some other constructor functions.

-So, what will I be doing in this screencast...
+So, what else will I be doing in this screencast...

 I'll be using JavaScript to display information about various types of homes.
-I'll create a "Blueprint" constructor function (or a Blueprint "class") that represents and it will have various properties and methods attached to it.
+I'll begin by creating a "Blueprint" constructor function (or a Blueprint "class") that will represent the basic design of a house.

-This Blueprint class
+So a house has floors and bedrooms bathrooms and so on and so on.
+All those things will be defined as properties of the Blueprint class.

+This class will also have 2 methods: the first one will configure various home options.
+The will be able to define whether or not a home has a pool, what type of floors does it have and few other things, and I'll also be able to override some options.

+The things that I can override are already-existing properties like the bedrooms and bathrooms I just mentioned.
+I'll be able to do all this with the first method I create.

+My second method will display all these home options on a web page.   and one that displays these options on a web page.